sourav-bk/Golang/Topic/Authentication&Authorization.md

-# Authentication Methods Overview

-A breakdown of the primary authentication and authorization methods used in modern software development.

-## 1. Basic Authentication
-Basic authentication (Basic Auth) is a simple, built-in HTTP security method where a client (like a web browser or API tool) sends a request containing a username and password.
-The system encodes this data using Base64 and verifies the credentials before granting access to protected resources

-- How it works :
-  1. Client sends username + password in every request.
-  2. Credentials are Base64 encoded in HTTP header: Authorization: Basic base64(username:password)

-* **Mechanism**: Sends raw username and password in the HTTP header.
-* **Format**: Credentials are encoded in Base64 (`Authorization: Basic <credentials>`).
-* **Security**: Highly insecure unless paired strictly with HTTPS.
-* **Use Case**: Simple internal APIs or legacy systems.

-## 2. Session-Based Authentication
-* **Mechanism**: Server validates credentials and stores a session in memory or a database.
-* **Storage**: Server returns a unique `session_id` stored in a user cookie.
-* **State**: Stateful method because the server must track every active session.
-* **Use Case**: Traditional monolithic web applications.

-## 3. Token Authentication
-* **Mechanism**: Server exchanges credentials for a unique, random string (token).
-* **Storage**: Client stores the token and sends it in subsequent headers.
-* **State**: Can be stateless if the token contains encrypted data.
-* **Use Case**: Mobile apps and basic REST APIs.

-## 4. JSON Web Tokens (JWT)
-* **Mechanism**: A specific compact, URL-safe type of token authentication.
-* **Structure**: Composed of three parts: Header, Payload, and Signature.
-* **State**: Completely stateless; the server verifies the signature without database lookups.
-* **Use Case**: Modern microservices, single-page applications (SPAs), and mobile apps.

-## 5. OAuth 2.0
-* **Mechanism**: An authorization framework, not just a simple authentication protocol.
-* **Function**: Allows third-party apps to access resources without exposing user passwords.
-* **Components**: Uses access tokens, refresh tokens, scopes, and authorization servers.
-* **Use Case**: "Sign in with Google/Apple" buttons and API integrations.

-## 6. Single Sign-On (SSO)
-* **Mechanism**: Allows a user to log in once and access multiple independent systems.
-* **Protocols**: Built on top of protocols like SAML 2.0 or OpenID Connect (OIDC).
-* **Benefit**: Eliminates password fatigue and centralizes user identity management.
-* **Use Case**: Enterprise corporate networks and cloud software suites.

-## 7. Multi-Factor Authentication (MFA)
-* **Mechanism**: Requires two or more verification factors to gain access.
-* **Factors**: Something you know (password), have (token/phone), or are (biometrics).
-* **Layer**: Acts as an additional security layer on top of any method above.
-* **Use Case**: Securing sensitive accounts, banking, and corporate logins.

 # 🔐 Web & API Authentication Techniques

+A structured guide to common authentication methods used in web and API development.

 ---

-# 🔐 Web & API Authentication Techniques

----

-## 1. Basic Authentication
+## 📌 1.
+Basic Authentication

-### 1. What is
+### ✅ What is
-A simple authentication method where the client sends username and password with every request.
+A simple authentication method where the client sends **username and password with every request**.

-### 2. How it works
+### ⚙️ How it works
-- User enters credentials
+- User enters username and password
 - Credentials are encoded using Base64
 - Sent in HTTP header:
   `Authorization: Basic base64(username:password)`

-### 3. Characteristics
-- Stateless (no server storage)
+### 🎯 Why used
-- Simple and easy to implement
+- Easy to implement
-- Credentials sent on every request
+- No session or token management needed

-### 4. Drawbacks
+### ❌ Drawbacks
 - Not secure without HTTPS
-- Credentials can be intercepted
+- Credentials exposed in every request
-- No session or role control
+- No role-based access control

-### 5. Use Case
+### 💡 Use Case
 - Internal tools
-- Testing APIs
+- API testing (Postman, curl)
 - Simple applications

 ---

-## 2. Token Authentication
+## 📌 2.
+Token Authentication

-### 1. What is
+### ✅ What is
-A method where a token (instead of password) is used to access resources after login.
+A method where a **token replaces the password** after login.

-### 2. How it works
+### ⚙️ How it works
 - User logs in with credentials
 - Server generates a token
-- Client sends token in each request:
+- Client sends token in every request:
   `Authorization: Bearer <token>`

-### 3. Characteristics
+### 🎯 Why used
+- More secure than Basic Authentication
-- Stateless
+- Stateless and scalable systems
-- Server doesn’t store session
-- Token represents user identity

-### 4. Drawbacks
+### ❌ Drawbacks
-- Token theft gives access
+- Token theft gives full access
-- Requires secure storage on client
+- Requires secure client storage
-- Token expiration handling needed
+- Needs expiration handling

-### 5. Use Case
+### 💡 Use Case
 - REST APIs
-- Mobile apps
+- Mobile applications
 - Single Page Applications (SPA)

 ---

-## 3. JSON Web Token (JWT)
+## 📌 3.
+JSON Web Token (JWT)

-### 1. What is
+### ✅ What is
-A self-contained token that securely carries user data and authentication info.
+A **self-contained token** that stores authentication data.

-### 2. How it works
+### ⚙️ How it works
 - User logs in → server generates JWT
 - JWT contains:
   - Header